Upwards exposed uses: Example

-This leads to an end result which is less complex to compile, and more efficient to run.
+This leads to a result that is less complex to compile and more efficient to run.
 This also meets the definition of reaching definition: In this context, upwards flow analysis was the technique used to demonstrate the needs for reaching definition.
 Additional techniques allow for more complex analysis of more deeply intertwined or complex control flow problems, such as those with various forms of loops.